Danielle9897/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/what-is-a-session-and-how-does-it-work.dotnet.markdown

 {PANEL: Batching & Transactions}

+{NOTE: }

 #### Batching

 * Remote calls to a server over the network are among the most expensive operations an application makes.
   The session optimizes this by batching all __write operations__ it has tracked into the `SaveChanges()` call.
-* When calling SaveChanges, the session checks its state for all changes made that need to be saved in the database,
+* When calling _SaveChanges_, the session evaluates its state to identify all pending changes requiring persistence in the database.
-  and combines them into a single batch that is sent to the server as a __single remote call__.
+  These changes are then combined into a single batch that is sent to the server as a __single remote call__.

+{NOTE/}
+{NOTE: }

 #### Transactions

-* The client API will not attempt to provide transactional semantics over the entire session.
+* The client API does not provide transactional semantics over the entire session.
   The session **does not** represent a transaction (nor a transaction scope) in terms of ACID transactions.
-  RavenDB provides transactions over individual request so each call made with the usage of the session will be processed in separate transaction on a database side.
-It applies to both reads and writes.
+* RavenDB provides transactions over individual requests, so each call made within the session's usage will be processed in a separate transaction on the server side.
+  This applies to both reads and writes.

 ##### Read transactions

-* Each call retrieving data from a database will generate a separate request - multiple requests means separate transactions.
+* Each call retrieving data from the database will generate a separate request.
+Multiple requests mean separate transactions.
-* You can read _multiple_ documents in a single request by using overloads of `Load()` method allowing to specify collection of IDs or a prefix of ID.
-Also a query which can return multiple documents is executed in a single request, hence it's processed in a single read transaction.
-Also [includes](../../client-api/session/loading-entities#load-with-includes) allow to retrieve additional documents in a single request.
+* The following options allow you to read _multiple_ documents in a single request:
+    * Using overloads of the [Load()](../../client-api/session/loading-entities#load---multiple-entities) method that specify a collection of IDs or a prefix of ID.
+    * Using [Include](../../client-api/session/loading-entities#load-with-includes) to retrieve additional documents in a single request.
+    * A query that can return multiple documents is executed in a single request,
+      hence it is processed in a single read transaction.

 ##### Write transactions

-* The batched operations that are sent in the `SaveChanges()` will complete transactionally since this call generates a single request to a database.
+* The batched operations that are sent in the `SaveChanges()` complete transactionally, as this call generates a single request to the database.
   In other words, either all changes are saved as a **Single Atomic Transaction** or none of them are.
-  So once SaveChanges returns successfully, it is guaranteed that all changes are persisted to the database.
+  So once _SaveChanges_ returns successfully, it is guaranteed that all changes are persisted to the database.
-* The SaveChanges is the only time when a RavenDB Client API sends updates to the server from the Session, so you will experience a reduced number of network calls.
+* _SaveChanges_ is the only time when the RavenDB Client API sends updates to the server from the Session,
+  resulting in a reduced number of network calls.
-* In order to execute an operation which loads and updates a document in the same write transaction then the patching feature is the way to go.
+* To execute an operation that both loads and updates a document within the same write transaction, use the patching feature.
-  Either with the usage of [JavaScript patch](../../client-api/operations/patching/single-document) syntax or [JSON Patch](../../client-api/operations/patching/json-patch-syntax) syntax.
+  This can be done either with the usage of a [JavaScript patch](../../client-api/operations/patching/single-document) syntax or [JSON Patch](../../client-api/operations/patching/json-patch-syntax) syntax.

+{NOTE/}
+{NOTE: }

 #### Transaction mode

 * The session's transaction mode can be set to either:
   * __Single-Node__ - transaction is executed on a specific node and then replicated
   * __Cluster-Wide__ - transaction is registered for execution on all nodes in an atomic fashion
-* Learn more about these modes in [Cluster-wide vs. Single-node](../../client-api/session/cluster-transaction/overview#cluster-wide-transaction-vs.-single-node-transaction) transactions.

-{WARNING: }
+  * {WARNING: }

-By saying "session's transaction mode" we're reffering to the transaction that will be executed on the server side upon sending the request to a database.
+      The phrase "session's transaction mode" refers to the type of transaction that will be executed on the server-side when a request is sent to the database.
       As mentioned earlier, the session itself does not represent an ACID transaction.
     {WARNING/}
+  * Learn more about these modes in [Cluster-wide vs. Single-node](../../client-api/session/cluster-transaction/overview#cluster-wide-transaction-vs.-single-node-transaction) transactions.

+{NOTE/}

-{INFO:Transactions in RavenDB}
+{INFO: Transactions in RavenDB}

-For the detailed description of transactions in RavenDB please navigate to a [dedicated aricle](../../client-api/faq/transaction-support).
+For a detailed description of transactions in RavenDB please refer to the [Transaction support in RavenDB](../../../client-api/faq/transaction-support) article.
 {INFO/}

 {PANEL/}

 {PANEL: Concurrency control}

-The typical model of the usage of the session is:
+The typical usage model of the session is:

-  * load documents
+  * Load documents
-  * modify the documents
+  * Modify the documents
-  * save changes
+  * Save changes

-A sample real case scenario would be:
+For example, a real case scenario would be:

-  * loading an entity from a database,
+  * Load an entity from a database.
-  * showing Edit form on the screen,
+  * Display an Edit form on the screen.
-  * and updating it after user completes editing.
+  * Update the entity after the user completes editing.

-When using the session the above interaction with a database will be splitted into two parts - the load part and save changes part.
-Both of them will be executed separately, via their own HTTP requests.
+When using the session, the interaction with the database is divided into two parts - the load part and save changes part.
+Each of these parts is executed separately, via its own HTTP request.
-It means that the data that was loaded and edited could be changed by another user meanwhile.
-The session API provides concurrency control features to deal with that.
+Consequently, data that was loaded and edited could potentially be changed by another user in the meantime.
+To address this, the session API offers the concurrency control feature.

 #### Default strategy on single node

-* The concurrency checks are turned off by default.
-It means that with the default configuration of the session, concurrent changes to the same document will use the Last Write Wins strategy.
+* By default, concurrency checks are turned off.
+  This means that with the default configuration of the session, concurrent changes to the same document will use the Last Write Wins strategy.

-* Second write of an updated document will override previos version, causing data loss.
-This behavior is a consideration you have to take into account when using the session with single node transaction mode.
+* The second write of an updated document will override the previous version, causing potential data loss.
+  This behavior should be considered when using the session with single node transaction mode.

 #### Optimistic concurrency on single node

-* The modify / edit stage can take a while, happen offline etc. In order to prevent the overwites it's possible to configure the session to use [optimistic concurrency](../../client-api/session/configuration/how-to-enable-optimistic-concurrency).
+* The modification or editing stage can extend over a considerable time period or may occur offline.
+  To prevent conflicting writes, where a document is modified while it is being edited by another user or client,
+  the session can be configured to employ [optimistic concurrency](../../client-api/session/configuration/how-to-enable-optimistic-concurrency).

-* Once it's enabled then the session will do a version tracking, so it will check that any modified document was changed since the time it was loaded into the session.
-The version it keeps track of is a [change vector](../../server/clustering/replication/change-vector).
+* Once optimistic concurrency is enabled, the session performs version tracking to ensure that any document modified within the session has not been altered in the database since it was loaded into the session.
+  The version is tracked using a [change vector](../../server/clustering/replication/change-vector).

-* When `SaveChanges()` is called, the session also sends the version of the documents that were modified, so a database can check if they has been changed meanwhile.
+* When `SaveChanges()` is called, the session additionally transmits the version of the modified documents to the database, allowing it to verify if any changes have occurred in the meantime.
-If they did change, it will abort the transaction with a `ConcurrencyException` and the caller can retry or handle the error accordingly.
+  If modifications are detected, the transaction will be aborted with a `ConcurrencyException`,
+  providing the caller with an opportunity to retry or handle the error as needed.

-#### Concurrency control in cluster wide transactions
+#### Concurrency control in cluster-wide transactions

-* In the case of a cluster wide transaction, RavenDB server maintains a cluster-wide version for each modified document and updates that through Raft protocol.
-It means that when using a session with the cluster-wide transaction mode then you'll get a `ConcurrencyException` upon `SaveChanges()` call if someone else has modified and saved the same data in another cluster-wide transaction meanwhile.
+* In a cluster-wide transaction scenario, RavenDB server tracks a cluster-wide version for each modified document, updating it through the Raft protocol.
+  This means that when using a session with the cluster-wide transaction mode, a `ConcurrencyException` will be triggered upon calling `SaveChanges()` if another user has modified a document and saved it in a separate cluster-wide transaction in the meantime.

-* More info about cluster transactions can be foud [here](../../client-api/session/cluster-transaction/overview).
+* More information about cluster transactions can be found in [Cluster Transaction - Overview](../../client-api/session/cluster-transaction/overview).

 {PANEL/}